kashfifahim/FlaskyApp/README.md

 ### render_template() -- the first argument is the filename of the template; any additional arguments are key-value pairs that represent actual values for variables referenced in the template

+### web forms -- in which users can enter information; the form data is then submitted by the web browser to the server, typically in the form of a POST request.

+### app.config dictionary -- a general-purpose place to stroe configuration variables used by Flask, extensions, or the app itself.

+### CSFR -- cross-site request forgery attack occurs when a malicious website sends requests to the app server on which the user is currently logged in

+### each Flask-WTF web form is represented in the server by a class that inherits from the class FlaskForm.